localstack/serverless-localstack/README.md

 ## Change Log

+* v1.0.0: Allow specifying path for mountCode, to point to a relative Lambda mount path
 * v0.4.36: Add patch to avoid "TypeError" in AwsDeploy plugin on Serverless v3.4.0+
 * v0.4.35: Add config option to connect to additional Docker networks
 * v0.4.33: Fix parsing StepFunctions endpoint if the endpointInfo isn't defined